mamaheux/pyodas2/docs/tutorials/file/ssl.rst

             display_result(result)

 * :code:`data = wave_reader.readframes(HOP_LENGTH)`: Reads audio data a chunk of audio data from the file.
 If the chunk size is smaller than expected, it means that the end of file is reached, so the loop is terminated.
-  TODO traite pas le dernier chunk
+Therefore, the end of the audio file is not be processed if the last chunk is less than :code:`data_size`.

 * :code:`interleaved_pcm_to_numpy`: Converts interleaved PCM data (bytes) to a NumPy array for easier manipulation.